 What is Sabudana Khichdi?

-Sabudana Khichdi is a popular Maharashtrian breakfast dish made using sabudana / sago / tapioca pearls as the base, adding in potatoes, peanuts, and roasting in tempering made from ghee/oil, cumin seeds, and green chillies.
+Sabudana Khichdi is a popular Maharashtrian breakfast dish made using sabudana / sago / tapioca pearls as the primary ingredient, which are soaked and strained, and then added to a tempering made from ghee / oil, cumin seeds, curry leaves, green chillies, potatoes and peanuts, and seasoned with salt and lemon juice, and garnished with coriander leaves.

 It’s an especially popular choice for upvas / fasting days during the festival season in India.